Help support independent journalism for rural America

 U.S. Rep. Marie Gluesenkamp Perez speaks with constituents in Washington's fifth congressional district.
 She has solidified herself as a Democratic candidate in a largely red, rural district since entering Congress in 2023.
 (Courtesy of Marie Gluesenkamp Perez campaign)

-The election results reported in this story were updated on Nov.
-17, 2024.
+The election results reported in this story were updated on December 4, 2024, when the last House race, in California’s 13th Congressional District, was called.

 Donald Trump was elected the nation’s 47th president in the early morning hours after Election Day, returning to the White House with a decisive win in both the electoral college and the popular vote.
 Trump especially made inroads in urban and suburban areas, and increased his margins in rural America since 2020.
 For instance, in blue-collar Fayette County, Pennsylvania, outside Pittsburgh, Trump won nearly 70% of the vote, increasing his margins by almost 5% since 2020.